Skip to content

 A business can choose three main “categories” of employer contributions when designing a safe harbor plan.
 These include:

 • Enhanced match: The employer provides a match that is at least equal to what would have been made under a basic plan.
-A common formula is a 100% match on the first 4% deferred compensation.
+A common formula is a 100% match on the first 4% of deferred compensation.

 • Non-elective: The company contributes 3% or more of each employee’s compensation, regardless of whether the employee also makes elective deferrals.

 The best contribution formula for each company will depend on the goals they have for their retirement plan.
 For example, if your primary goal is ensuring everyone receives a contribution no matter what, then a non-elective formula may be well suited for your business.
-On the other hand, if you like the structure of a traditional 401(k) but want to avoid compliance testing, then an enhanced match formula may be better.

-Thanks to legislation dubbed "SECURE 2.0," businesses can receive significant tax credits for starting a new, qualified retirement program—which includes a safe harbor 401(k).
+Plus, the SECURE Act 2.0 has expanded retirement savings coverage and encourages the use of these plans.
+Businesses can receive tax credits for starting a new, qualified retirement program—which includes a safe harbor 401(k) plan.

 Maximize Savings Before the New Year

 Safe harbor plans must be in effect three months prior to the plan year-end date, which means eligible employees must be able to make salary deferrals starting no later than the first pay date on or following October 1.
+This means you must sign agreements with Vestwell by or before September 16, 2024.*

 Businesses interested in offering a safe harbor 401(k) plan should gear up and act in the summer or early fall.
 Leave time to get your plan up and running so you can give employees long enough to make elections before their first payroll.